-This note has been prepared by Ms Claudine Devillet in consultation with certain other Committee of Experts on International Cooperation in Tax Matters ("Committee") Members and observers.
 At its seventh annual session the Committee noted in its report that: "[t]he need to clarify the meaning of the word "connected" to describe projects that were sufficiently related to be added together in paragraph 12 [of the Commentary on Article 5] was also raised and it was decided to include it in the Catalogue of Issues for future discussion."
-The Committee requested Ms Claudine Devillet to provide a paper on the meaning of "connected" in relation to Article 5.2:

-This paper was prepared by Ms Devillet in response to that Mandate.
+The Committee requested Ms. Claudine Devillet to provide a paper on the meaning of "connected" in relation to Article 5.2 and E/C.18/2012/CRP.5 was discussed at the eighth annual session in 2012, as noted in the report of that annual session2.
+Following the discussions, the Committee requested that Ms. Devillet redraft the paper, in the light of issues raised.
+This paper was prepared by Ms. Devillet in response to that Mandate, with changes from E/C.18/2012/CRP.5 highlighted.

-1 Report of the seventh annual session, E/2011/45 at paragraph 31.
+Report of the seventh annual session, E/2011/45 at paragraph 31.